ispras/dedoc/docs/source/structure_types/article.rst

                 </biblStruct>
                 <biblStruct xml:id="b1">

-    We set paragraph_type of the title according tag level in GROBID, according `title level's description <https://grobid.readthedocs.io/en/latest/training/Bibliographical-references/>`_:
+        We set paragraph_type of the title according the tag level in GROBID (see `title level's description <https://grobid.readthedocs.io/en/latest/training/Bibliographical-references/>`_):

         * for ``<title><level="a">`` set the ``parapgraph_type="title"`` for article title or chapter title (but not thesis, see below).
 Here "a" stands for analytics (a part of a monograph)
         * for ``<title><level="j">`` set the ``parapgraph_type="title_journal"`` for journal title
         * for ``<title><level="s">`` set the ``parapgraph_type="title_series"`` for series title (e.g. "Lecture Notes in Computer Science")
         * for ``<title><level="m">`` set the ``parapgraph_type="title_conference_proceedings"`` for non journal bibliographical item holding the cited article, e.g. conference proceedings title.
 Note if a book is cited, the title of the book is annotated with ``<title level="m">``

-    We present bibliographymitem as the node with fields paragraph_type="bibliography_item" and unique id ``"uid"="uuid"`` All bibliography_item nodes are children of the bibliography node.
+        We present a bibliography item as the node with fields paragraph_type="bibliography_item" and unique id ``"uid"="uuid"``
+        All bibliograph item nodes are children of the bibliography node.
         The example of the bibliography item parsing of the article in dedoc:

         .. example of "node_id": "0.20.5"